arthur-gallois/Twinews-adapted/README.md

 }
 ```

+# How the continuous evaluation work?

+The `twinews-rankings` database is the data each model produced (rankings).
+The `twinews.scores` collection is connected to the `twinews-rankings` database and will map score of all models for all metrics (`evaluation.ipynb` is looping infinitely and add rows in `twinews-rankings` when a new model is added in the `twinews-rankings` database).

 # Pour dump la base de données Twinews

 Sur le docker jupyter, ouvrir un terminal, installer mongodb <https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/>